Sai-Nandan-Desetti/Quotes/quotes/Else.md

 > Change does not roll in on the wheels of inevitability, but comes through continuous struggle.
 And so we must straighten our backs and work for our freedom.
 A man can't ride you unless your backs are bent. - Martin Luther King Jr

 > Don't be afraid of losing yourself.
-Be afraid of losing yourself in trying to please around you.
+Be afraid of losing yourself in trying to please the people around you.

 > The ultimate measure of man is not where he stands in moments of comfort and convience, but where he stands at times of challenge and controversy. - Martin Luther King Jr